MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 #### Task 3: Check the Azure Pipeline

-In this task, you will configure the Azure Pipeline to retrieve the secret from the Azure Key vault.
+In this task, you will configure the Azure Pipeline to retrieve the secret from the Azure Key Vault.

 1. On your lab computer, start a web browser and navigate to the Azure DevOps project **Integrating Azure Key Vault with Azure DevOps** you created in the previous exercise.
 1. In the vertical navigational pane of the of the Azure DevOps portal, select **Pipelines** and verify that the **Pipelines** pane is displayed.